Posted February 8, 2016

 - Los Angeles Public Library, the first public library in the nation to offer COHS graduated 28 adults, with ages ranging from their 20s to their 50s on January 26.
 “All of us have different reasons why we didn’t complete our high school diploma, whether it was taking care of our families, having to work multiple jobs, or something else that prevented us from finishing,” said Angie Velasquez, one of the COHS graduates.
 “But there is one thing that we all have in common and this is determination.
 If it were not for COHS, I would not be working where I am now.”

-- Other public libraries with recent graduates include New Jersey State Library, Sacramento, and Chattanooga.
+- Other public libraries with recent graduates include New Jersey State Library, Sacramento, Chattanooga, Jacksonville, Cincinnati, Fountaindale (IL), N. Miami Beach, Broward County, and Lake County (FL).

 COHS is vocation-based high school completion program that allows libraries to offer accredited high school diplomas and career certificates to adult learners.
-The 18-credit program helps adults earn a SACS-accredited diploma while simultaneously earning career certification AND vital job skills (including resume development, business etiquette, and much more).
-The program is now available at more than 50 libraries across the country.
+The 18-credit program helps adults earn an AdvancED/SACS/NCA/NWAC accredited diploma while simultaneously earning career certification AND vital job skills (including resume development, business etiquette, and much more).
+The program is now available at more than 100 libraries across the country.

 Phoenix city officials see the program as a way to re-engage adults who have dropped out of school and to bring them into the workforce.
 Councilwoman Pastor says, “Education impacts everything….We want to help educate people to build a stronger workforce, which benefits the student and the city.”